Notargets/gocca/dgkernel/documentation/DGKernel_users_guide.md

 ## Conclusion

-KernelProgram provides a powerful abstraction for scientific computing with gocca.
+DGKernel provides a powerful abstraction for scientific computing with gocca.
 By handling memory management, code generation, and execution details, it lets you focus on implementing your algorithms efficiently across different architectures.

 For more examples and advanced usage, see the gocca repository and test files.